Drblessing/notes/README.md

 # Notes

-Notes from the wild wild west of technology. yee haw!
+Notes from the wild wild west of technology.
+Yee haw!

 ## Table of Contents